© All rights reserved. Cyber Struggle 2022

 • Sample employs executable protection and encryption.

-A1 SAMPLE CREATES A NEW SERVICE
+A1 SAMPLE POSSESS CREATES A NEW SERVICE

 Source: Dynamic Behaviour